DOV-Vlaanderen/pydov/README.rst

 Getting started
 ---------------

-After :ref:`installation`, check the :ref:`quick` instructions for a first introduction of the pydov functionalities.
-For a more in-depth overview of the functionalities, the :ref:`tutorials` illustrate different capabilities of the pydov package for each of the object types (:class:`~pydov.search.grondwaterfilter.GrondwaterFilterSearch`, :class:`~pydov.search.boring.BoringSearch` and the interpretations derived from
+After :ref:`installation`, check the :ref:`userguide` instructions for a first introduction of the pydov functionalities.
+For a more in-depth overview of the capabilities, the :ref:`tutorials` illustrate different capabilities of the pydov package for each of the object types (:class:`~pydov.search.grondwaterfilter.GrondwaterFilterSearch`, :class:`~pydov.search.boring.BoringSearch` and the interpretations derived from